mac8088/dtm_easytrans_demo/easytrans-demo/sagatcc/readme.md

 more usage you can refer to other demos or the UT case in easytrans-starter

-to run this demo, you will need zookeeper and mysql,change the configuration in applicaiton.yml,you can start the services
+to run this demo, you will need zookeeper and mysql, change the configuration in applicaiton.yml, you can start the services

 ## Attention
 * SAGA-TCC transaction can only use in the master transaction